pgmoneta/pgmoneta/doc/man/pgmoneta.conf.5.rst

 metrics
   The metrics port.
 Default is 0 (disabled)

+console
+  The web console port.
+Default is 0 (disabled)

 metrics_cache_max_age
   The time to keep a Prometheus (metrics) response in cache.
 If this value is specified without units, it is taken as seconds.
 Setting this parameter to 0 disables caching.
 It supports the following units